When most of us think of dogs, we think of cute, cuddly creatures that want to lick our faces and win over our hearts.

 However, it’s also important to note that the German shepherd is the most popular dog breed in the United States.
 Training this dog to be loving and docile at all times is possible, but you’ll need to put in the time.

-Dachsunds are another very small dog breed that few people associate with aggression.
+Dachsunds are another healthiest small dog breed that few people associate with aggression.

 But, Like chihuahuas, you shouldn’t underestimate these dogs because of their size.